On the coherence conjecture of Pappas and Rapoport: Appendix II: Some recollections and proofs

 \subsection{Frobenius morphisms}

-Let us review some basic facts about the Frobenius morphisms for a variety $X$ over an algebraically closed field of characteristic $p>0$.
+Let us review some basic facts about the Frobenius morphisms of a variety $X$ over an algebraically closed field of characteristic $p>0$.
+The book \cite[Chapter 1]{BK} provides a detailed account of the general theory.

 First assume that $X$ is smooth and let $\omega_X$ be its canonical sheaf.
-Then there is the following isomorphism
+Then there is the following isomorphism (\cite[\S 1.3.7-1.3.8]{BK})

-where $F:X\to X$ is the absolute Frobenius map of $X$ and $\omega_X$ is the canonical sheaf of $X$.
-Let $x\in X$ be a closed point and $x_1,\ldots, x_n$ be a sequence of regular parameters.
-Then locally around $x$ (i.e. at the completed local ring $\hat{\calO}_{X,x}$), the above isomorphism is given by
+where $F:X\to X$ is the absolute Frobenius map of $X$.
+The existence of this isomorphism follows from the Grothendieck duality theorem for finite morphisms (see \cite{BK}, the discussion before \S 1.3.1).
+Explicitly, the isomorphism is given as follows.
+Let $x\in X$ be a closed point and let $x_1,\ldots, x_n$ be a sequence of regular parameters of the complete local ring $\hat{\calO}_{X,x}$.
+Then in an \'{e}tale neighborhood of $x$ in $X$, the above isomorphism is given by